stygian-phrygian/hypatia-go/README.md

 ## Usage
 See `_example` directory

-Warning: one must (currently) run the example golang files in the _exact_ same directory they're located in.
+Warning: one must (currently) run the example golang files in the _exact_ same directory that they're located in.

 ## What's Going On Internally
 Hypatia is just a CSound script, which listens for CSound score language